Astro815/animation-to-spritesheet/README.md

-# animation-to-spritesheet
+# Animation to SpriteSheet

+## How to convert (Step by Step)
+1. First add your animations in the `./input` folder.
+(See the section **How to Add animations**)
+2. Run the `main.py` file, or run `init.bat`.
+3. Enter the name of the animation.
+4. Wait for the conversion process, and that's it!

+Your sprite sheet will be in the `./output` folder.

 ## How to Add animations
 There are two ways to place your animation here.

 ### 1 - GIFs:
-Export your animation in .gif, and place it here in this "/input" folder
+Export your animation in ".gif", and place it here in this "/input" folder

 ### 2 - Folders (Separate animation):
 You can export your animation into several images/frames and place them in a single folder. (the folder name is the animation name)